techconative/Restel/README.md

 ## Pre-requisite:

-## For Mac/Linux:
+### For Mac/Linux:

 - Java-11
 - Make file support

-## For systems where the given Makefile doesn't work:
+### For systems where the given Makefile doesn't work:

+Please install the following dependencies manually

 - Java-11
 - [Allure](https://docs.qameta.io/allure/#_installing_a_commandline)

-## Configuring excel
+## Configuring excel:

 Sample configuration sheet is available [here](quickstart/jsonbox_test.xlsx).

 ## Setup :

-Run the command,

 ```
 make setup
 ```

-This script will install allure-commandline tool locally for viewing reports.
+If the above command doesn't works, you will have to install the aforementioned pre-requisites manually.

+## Demo:

+Please make use of our [quickstart guide](./quickstart) to play around and get a taste of Restel.

 ## Run: